lsst-sqre/sqr-091/index.rst

     By default, this sequence is allowed to be empty.
     If this is not permitted for a given value, the web service must specify this.

+uri
+    A Uniform Resource Identifier as specified in :rfc:`3986`.
+    If there are any constraints on its contents, such as a specific schema or structure, this must be specified by the web service.

 integer
     An integer number with an optional sign.
     No exponent portion is permitted.